Beyond the ordinary – Most unique festivals of India to witness in 2025

 When and where to celebrate

 Thrissur Pooram is celebrated annually in April or May, with the 2024 festival falling on April 19th.
 The festivities are centered around the Vadakkunnathan Temple in Thrissur, a historic and spiritual landmark.
-The best way to fully embrace this extraordinary event is by booking a Savaari in Thrissur, ensuring you navigate the festivities with ease, comfort, and the insider’s view of a local.
+The best way to fully embrace this extraordinary event is by booking a Savaari in Thrissur.
+This ensures you navigate the festivities with ease, comfort, and the insider’s view of a local.

 24. Ambubachi Mela, Assam – Worshiping the menstruating Goddess